TRAPPIST-1: Rotation period and age

 Measurements of TRAPPIST-1's rotation have yielded a period of 3.3 days; earlier measurements of 1.4 days appear to have been caused by changes in the distribution of its starspots.
 Its rotational axis may be slightly offset from that of its planets.

 Using a combination of techniques including composition and movements of the star, the age of TRAPPIST-1 has been estimated at about 7.6±2.2 billion years, making it older than the Solar System, which is about 4.5 billion years old.
-It is expected to shine for ten trillion years—about 700 times longer than the present age of the Universe—whereas the Sun will run out of hydrogen and leave the main sequence (Note: The main sequence is the longest stage of a star's lifespan, when it is fusing hydrogen.) in a few billion years.
+It is expected to shine for ten trillion years—about 700 times longer than the present age of the universe—whereas the Sun will run out of hydrogen and leave the main sequence (Note: The main sequence is the longest stage of a star's lifespan, when it is fusing hydrogen.) in a few billion years.

 Activity

-Photospheric features have been detected on TRAPPIST-1.
+Photospheric features have been detected on TRAPPIST-1 and probably make up a substantial part of the stellar surface.
+James Webb Space Telescope (JWST) observations indicate that cold starspots might cover up to one quarter of its photosphere.
 The Kepler and Spitzer Space Telescopes have observed possible bright spots, which may be faculae, (Note: Faculae are bright spots on the photosphere.) although some of these may be too large to qualify as such.
 Bright spots are correlated to the occurrence of some stellar flares.
 (Note: Flares are presumably magnetic phenomena lasting for minutes or hours during which parts of the star emit more radiation than usual.
-In the case of TRAPPIST-1, flares reach temperatures of no more than 9000 K.) Kepler K2 observations have shown that TRAPPIST-1 produces frequent flares (42 flares in 80 days), including large, complex flares that could alter nearby planetary atmospheres irreversibly and significantly, raising doubts of hosting life as we know it on Earth.
+In the case of TRAPPIST-1, flares reach temperatures of no more than 9000 K) and their energy distribution resembles that of solar flares.
+Kepler K2 observations have shown that TRAPPIST-1 produces frequent flares (42 flares in 80 days), including large, complex flares that could alter nearby planetary atmospheres irreversibly and significantly, raising doubts of hosting life as we know it on Earth.

 The star has a strong magnetic field with a mean intensity of about 600 gauss (Note: For comparison, a strong fridge magnet has a strength of about 100 gauss and Earth's magnetic field about 0.5 gauss.) which may be an underestimate.
 The magnetic field drives high chromospheric (Note: The chromosphere is an outer layer of a star.) activity, and may be capable of trapping coronal mass ejections.
 (Note: A coronal mass ejection is an eruption of coronal material to the outside of a star.)

 According to Garraffo et al. (2017), TRAPPIST-1 loses about 3e-14 solar masses per year to the stellar wind, a rate which is about 1.5 times that of the Sun.
 Dong et al. (2018) simulated the observed properties of TRAPPIST-1 with a mass loss of 4.1e-15 solar masses per year.
 Simulations to estimate mass loss are complicated because, as of 2019, most of the parameters that govern TRAPPIST-1's stellar wind are not known from direct observation.